 "Okay then," agreed Punky.
 "Let's go eat breakfast."
 She and Brandon got up from their bed, and they joined the ThunderKittens and Snarf in breakfast time.
 The door to the guest room closed after that.

 At Castle Plun-Darr the same morning, things were quite the opposite of what the ThunderCats were doing.
 The Mutants - Slithe, Jackalman, and Monkian - were assembled in the war room and seated at their table.
-There was one seat vacant from them, which had belonged to their chief mechanic, Vultureman, formerly a partner of Ratar-O's.
+There was one seat vacant from them, which had belonged to their chief mechanic, Vultureman, formerly a partner to Ratar-O, the Mutants' former leader.
 Needless to say, the three Mutants present were in a foul mood.
 They were outsmarted yesterday by the ThunderCats in their incessant need to get out from under Vultureman's thumb, and he chewed them out for going after their archenemies without him present.
 The Mutants just as much hated each other, for they never could see eye to eye on everything.

 Slithe, Jackalman, and Monkian's respective races always fought over whose race was more superior.
 They did have one thing in common - steal the Eye of Thundera from the ThunderCats so they can harness its power for themselves, which had proven to be quite difficult seeing as how the eye would only respond to those with pure hearts.
 They had soon given up on that and chose to focus their energies on wiping out the ThunderCats instead.
 And today of all days, they were racking their brains for a solution to the age-old conflict between them and their wretched feline foes.

 "It'sss disssgraccceful," Slithe seethed with gritted teeth.
 "We're the mossst feared beingsss in the universsse, and yet the ThunderCatsss continue to gain the upper hand.
 They mossstly prevail becaussse of their wretched Code of Thundera and Sssword of Omensss."